 Is Google Ads ineffective?

 The answer to this question relies on how Google Ads is being used and what is expected from it, based on its usage.
 The answer is not a simple “yes” or “no”.
-It is safe to say that Google Ads is not for everyone and those who utilise it without a clear understanding of the way it works fail to appropriately structure their campaigns, do not perform their due diligence and do not hold the right expectations.
+It is safe to say that paid advertising is not for everyone and those who utilise it without a clear understanding of the way it works.
+Failing to appropriately structure their campaigns, do not perform their due diligence and do not hold the right expectations.
 These type of users can only expect disappointment and a significant waste of advertising money.

-Google Ads, like most online marketing methodologies, is not a one-size-fits-all solution to your marketing needs.
-It requires considerable testing, restructuring, strategising, monitoring, and a considerable amount of development work on the landing pages and greater website that can be boring or complex.
+Google Ads, like most paid advertising methodologies, is not a one-size-fits-all solution to your marketing needs.
+It requires considerable testing, restructuring, strategising, monitoring, and a considerable amount of development work on.
+Primarily platforms like the landing pages and greater website that can be boring or complex.
 Consequently, many decide to just dismiss all this work and wait for results to come.